Tymewalk/Hiss/README.md

 Nothing.
 I'll look it over and fix what needs to be fixed.

 ### As a collaborator
-If it's a small change, go ahead and commit it to master.
+If it's a small change, go ahead and commit it to master.<br />
 Examples of small changes include "Fix spelling error", "Properly indent code", etc.

-If it's a big change, make a new branch and then a pull request for it.
+If it's a big change, make a new branch and then a pull request for it.<br />
 Examples of big changes include adding new functions, re-writing a lot of code, etc.

 ## Uh-oh!
 There's a problem!